Adding Profile Fields

 ...

-9. Open app/profile/components/pages/index.component.html.
+9. Open app/pages/profile/index/index.component.html.
 This is the markup for the page users see when they visit their profile.
 It also includes a stub for a profile update form, but there are no fields by default.

 10. Update the body of the form with some markup for the new fields.